ChaddFrasier/C-Cpp-Utility/README.md

 List.cpp, List.h: These comprises a Linked List Class.

-Mergesort.cpp,Mergesort.h: These comprises a MergeSort method using integers.
+mergesort.cpp, mergesort.h: These comprises a MergeSort method using integers.